shehroze321/shari-portfolio/README.md

 #### All sections:

 - Social media links - all links load onto a new tab allowing the user to be aware of where they have come from.
 It also has a hover effect and changes colour, further enhancing user experience.
 - Imagery - I used FreePik, Affinity Photo and Designer to create this.
 The vector graphics help inject emotion and humanity into the website.
-It also helps create a unique brand identity for CodeSonia.
+It also helps create a unique brand identity for Muhammad Shehroze.
 Shadow - cards on about and portfolio have a shadow effect.
 This is to help create a 3D effect and help bring life.
 - White space - There is a lot of whitespace amongst sections.
 I tried to steer away from creating full-bleed imagery.
 Instead, I used colours to help make these sections 'pop' and stand out.
 - Gradient colours - buttons and imagery have this effect adding dynamic to the site.